progklb/git-commit-reader/README.md

-# Git Commit Reader
+# Git Snaphot

-A simple utility to read/write a repository's Git commit to file.
+A simple utility to read/write the state of a Git repository to file.
 Can be used for versioning a build with a Git commit hash.

 This project contains multiple utilities for use with different languages/frameworks.

 ## Prerequisites

-As this utility relies on Git, the Git toolchain must be installed and be available on your PATH.
+As this utility relies on Git, the Git toolchain must be installed and be available on your `PATH`.

 ## Structure